 Only texting in a long-distance relationship, doesn’t help you feel connected.
 When you hear the voice of your long-distance partner you feel a certain connection.
 That’s why people can spend hours talking on the phone even when they have nothing specific to talk about.

 Another problem with only texting in a long-distance relationship is that you won’t be able to tell if your partner understands what you mean.
-This can lead to a lot of confusion and unnecessary misunderstanding and fights.
+This can lead to a lot of confusion and unnecessary misunderstandings and fights.

 Long-distance relationships are notorious for having fights, even if there is no reason for them.
 It’s also a lot harder to sort out issues when you are away from your partner.

-So if texting is the only way you communicate in your long-distance relationship, consider talking on the phone or having a few video calls every now and then.
+So if texting is the only way you communicate in your long-distance relationship, consider talking on the phone or having a few video calls now and then.
 Texting alone is not an effective way to feel connected, and it can leave you feeling distant in your relationship.

 Long-distance relationship texting topics

 By its nature, texting is great to share some news or ask a new question.
 In a long-distance relationship, you can use texting to agree to have a video call or to tell your long-distance partner how much you miss them.